Fate of $\theta_{12}$ under $\mu-\tau$ Reflection Symmetry in Light of the First JUNO Results: Introduction

 In this context, we explore a flavor symmetric framework in which the precise JUNO measurements \cite{JUNO:2025gmd} play a decisive role, with further scrutiny expected from future long-baseline experiments~\cite{DUNE:2016hlj,DUNE:2016rla,DUNE:2021cuw,Hyper-KamiokandeProto-:2015xww,Hyper-Kamiokande:2016srs}.
 We focus on a realization of $\mu-\tau$ reflection symmetry, which conventionally predicts a maximal atmospheric mixing angle, $\theta_{23}=45^{\circ}$ and a maximal Dirac CP-violating phase, $\delta_{\rm CP}=\pm \pi/2$~\cite{Harrison:2002et}.
 In its canonical formulation~\cite{Chen:2015siy,Nath:2018hjx,Chakraborty:2018dew,Nath:2018xih,Nath:2018xkz,Nath:2018zoi,Liao:2019qbb,Huang:2020kgt,Yang:2020qsa,Zhao:2023vkb,Shao:2024fem,Yang:2025yst}, the symmetry strictly fixes $\theta_{23}$ and $\delta_{\rm CP}$, while leaving the reactor mixing angle $\theta_{13}$ and solar mixing angle $\theta_{12}$ unconstrained, allowing them to take values consistent with experimental data.
 In the realization considered here, the framework further imposes a nontrivial constraint on $\theta_{12}$, thereby enabling a direct confrontation with JUNO's precision results~\cite{JUNO:2025gmd}.

-In this work, the $\mu-\tau$ reflection symmetry naturally arises from an underlying $A_4$ flavor symmetry\footnote{A number of selected studies based on $A_4$ in the literature can be found in Refs.~\cite{Babu:2002dz,Chen:2005jm,Altarelli:2005yx,Borah:2017dmk,CentellesChulia:2017koy,Borah:2018nvu,Ding:2020vud,RickyDevi:2023fqd,CentellesChulia:2023osj,Kumar:2023moh,Singh:2024imk,Kumar:2024zfb,Nomura:2024atp,Palavric:2024gvu,Moreno-Sanchez:2025bzz,Kumar:2025cte,Kumar:2025zvv,CentellesChulia:2025bcg}.}.
+In this work, we present a framework in which $\mu-\tau$ reflection symmetry emerges naturally from an underlying $A_4$ flavor symmetry\footnote{A number of selected studies based on $A_4$ in the literature can be found in Refs.~\cite{Babu:2002dz,Chen:2005jm,Altarelli:2005yx,Borah:2017dmk,CentellesChulia:2017koy,Borah:2018nvu,Ding:2020vud,RickyDevi:2023fqd,CentellesChulia:2023osj,Kumar:2023moh,Singh:2024imk,Kumar:2024zfb,Nomura:2024atp,Palavric:2024gvu,Moreno-Sanchez:2025bzz,Kumar:2025cte,Kumar:2025zvv,CentellesChulia:2025bcg}.}.
 Thanks to the $A_4$ structure~\cite{Ishimori:2010au}, the framework establishes a predictive relation among the parameters, resulting in a constrained value of the solar mixing angle $\theta_{12}$.
 The model is realized within a type-II seesaw mechanism~\cite{Schechter:1980gr,Magg:1980ut,Cheng:1980qt,Mohapatra:1980yp} incorporating two types of $SU(2)_L$ triplet scalars, $\Delta$ and $\Delta'$.
 The specific choice of the vacuum expectation value (vev) of these scalars gives rise to two different cases of $\mu-\tau$ reflection symmetry, each leading to distinctive constraints on the lepton mixing parameters.
 In light of the recent JUNO results~\cite{JUNO:2025gmd}, we focus here on the exact $\mu-\tau$ reflection symmetry scenario, which, in addition to the canonical predictions for $\theta_{23}$ and $\delta_{\rm CP}$, also constrains the solar mixing angle $\theta_{12}$.
+This notable prediction is a direct consequence of the underlying correlations among the model parameters governing the neutrino mass matrix.
 Possible deviations from this exact scenario would result in a non-maximal $\theta_{23}$ and determine its octant.
 Such scenarios could be probed by upcoming experiments such as DUNE~\cite{DUNE:2016hlj,DUNE:2016rla,DUNE:2021cuw} and T2HK~\cite{Hyper-KamiokandeProto-:2015xww,Hyper-Kamiokande:2016srs}, but they lie beyond the scope of the present study.